hazelweakly/hazelweakly.me/src/_resume/cv.md

 - Built awareness around resource allocation needs for the Platform Org, leading to substantially re-allocating resources in order to right-size our infrastructure investment.
 - Built a data-driven and strategic process around identifying and allocating developer experience interventions, leading to substantial improvements to developer satisfaction and velocity.
-- Worked with Product Engineering, Security, and the CTO Leadership Team to build a narrative of cross-functional collaboration and trust, bringing about a significant improvement in the organization's alignment and messaging around Security and Platform.
+- Worked with Product Engineering, Security, and the CTO Leadership Team to build a narrative of cross-functional collaboration and trust, bringing about a significant improvement in the organisation's alignment and messaging around Security and Platform.

 :::